chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/header.md

 * Navigation can be presented as a horizontal tab navigation or as a hamburger menu.
 Three levels of navigation are supported.
 * Secondary and tertiary navigation items are displayed in menus when hovering on the parent item on large screens.
 * Header navigation items have six possible interaction states — enabled, selected, hover, active, focus and disabled.
-* Search can be included in the header,It can be collapsed or open.
+* Search can be included in the header, It can be collapsed or open.
 * For Search, both the open and collapsed state can be expanded to take up a larger percentage area of the header container when active.